Will Young’s No 1 single may have saved his career, but could just as easily been Gareth Gates’ Christmas song

 “We’d only pressed 80,000 copies, because the press had been saying ‘On the way down Will Young, on the way up everyone else’.
 But Will did an amazing thing.
 He went on Parkinson and was so personable, so charming, so warm that everybody who saw it thought, ‘This guy’s the best’.
 Then he sung it and sung it really well.
 Then bam, they sold the 80,000 copies in two days!
 And then they couldn’t get them into the shops in time!
 On Saturday morning at about 11am they were trying to [get copies out for sale] and the hand of death comes down at 6pm.
 So there was a charity record that overtook it for a while and then it rallied and just about overtook the charity record to No 1.

-“It’s a shaggy dog story but it not’s inappropriate that it’s told, because it’s luck.
+“It’s a shaggy dog story but it’s not inappropriate that it’s told, because it’s luck.
 Chance events decided on a whim, because it’s impossible to take a decision any other way.
 This is the path that it took.
 Thank God it was sung by Will; thank God he sung it with real passion.
 The video was great.
 Everything all came into focus afterwards.

 “Without luck and skill, it could have been any other way.
 Probably almost any of those permutations would have changed and it wouldn’t have gone on to be a hit.
 After that, my luck changed.”